tcsawyer/tcsawyer.github.io/cv.md

 #### Monographs

-_How to Read a Medieval Book: Recomposing MS Bodley 851.
+_How to Read a Medieval Book: Recomposing MS Bodley 851_
-_Under review, Boydell and Brewer.
+Under review, Boydell and Brewer.

 #### Peer Reviewed Articles